hindmost/reduxed-chrome-storage/README.md

 1. one-time store - container of the current state;
 2. the previous state.

 This option only makes sense in Manifest V3 service workers or event-driven background scripts.
-If this option is supplied, the async store creator returned by the factory is to only be used for holding the arguments to be passed to the original `createStore` upon a one-time store creation.
+However it works in the same way in persistent scripts too, which may be useful for cross-browser development.
+Note: if this option is supplied, the async store creator returned by the factory is not supposed to be immediately used for store creation; its only purpose in this case is to hold the arguments to be passed to the original `createStore` upon a one-time store creation.

+### errorListener
+Type: `function` (`ErrorListener` in Typescript definition)<br>

+A function to be called whenever an error occurs during `chrome.storage` update, receives two parameters:

+1. an error message defined by storage API;
+2. a boolean indicating if the limit for the used storage area is exceeded.

 ### storageArea
 Type: `string`<br>
-Default: `'sync'`
+Default: `'local'`

 The name of `chrome.storage` area to be used, either `'sync'` or `'local'`.
+Note: it is not recommended to use `sync` area for immediately storing the state of extension.
+Use `local` area instead - it has less strict limits than `sync`.
+If you need to sync the state (entirely or partially) to a user's account, create a temporary store of `sync` area, then copy the needed data to (or from) the main store (of `local` area).

 ### storageKey
 Type: `string`<br>